5 simple habits to build an unshakeable mindset

 However, when you learn how to have a positive mindset, you choose growth over negativity.
 Instead of agreeing that you aren’t good enough, you push back.

 Take note that your mindset isn’t about what’s true in your life or not.
-For example, the Covid-19 pandemic was something true and had nothing to do with your perspective.
-Instead, it’s about what you believe is possible about that situation as well as how you respond to it.
+For example, the COVID-19 pandemic was something real and had nothing to do with your perspective.
+Instead, it’s about what you believe is possible in that situation as well as how you respond to it.

 The question is, how does your mindset get to where it is now?
 What makes it teeter on the side of growth or fixed?